langnico/langnico.github.io/_pages/about.md

 News
 ======
+-   September 2023: Journal paper accepted in *Nature Ecology and Evolution*: [A high-resolution canopy height model of the Earth](https://www.nature.com/articles/s41559-023-02206-6).
+Our [project website](https://langnico.github.io/globalcanopyheight/) links all related resources (data, code).

+-   September 2023: Workshop paper accepted on "Familiarity-Based Open-Set Recognition Under Adversarial Attacks".
+It will be presented at [The 2nd Workshop and Challenges for Out-of-Distribution Generalization in Computer Vision](http://www.ood-cv.org/) during ICCV 2023.

+-   September 2023: Invited talk at the RISE Research Institutes of Sweden [Learning Machines Seminars](https://www.ri.se/en/learningmachinesseminars).
+The recording of the talk and the lively discussion is online. [[video](https://youtu.be/1b1mPRJ21og?si=w2ecXQRbQVNr9kYR)]

+-   September 2023: New journal publication in *Science Advances* led by Siyu Liu: [The overlooked contribution of trees outside forests to tree cover and woody biomass across Europe](https://doi.org/10.1126/sciadv.adh4097).

 -   July 2023: I am very happy to receive the [Culmann Prize](https://baug.ethz.ch/en/news-and-events/news/2023/07/awards-for-excellent-doctoral-theses.html) that recognizes outstanding doctoral theses.

 -   June 2023: Joined the CVPR23 "house band" as a drummer in Vancouver.

--   May 2023: New journal publication in Nature Food led by [Nikolai Kalischek](https://d1nofuzi.github.io/): [Cocoa plantations are associated with deforestation in Côte d’Ivoire and Ghana](https://doi.org/10.1038/s43016-023-00751-8).
+-   May 2023: New journal publication in *Nature Food* led by [Nikolai Kalischek](https://d1nofuzi.github.io/): [Cocoa plantations are associated with deforestation in Côte d’Ivoire and Ghana](https://doi.org/10.1038/s43016-023-00751-8).

 -   May 2023: I am honored to have been named one of the [outstanding reviewers for CVPR 2023](https://cvpr2023.thecvf.com/Conferences/2023/OutstandingReviewers).